 You need not change the water or drain the pool cleaners before converting the pool because most of them are suitable for use with chlorine.

 However, some antibacterial products such as polyhexamethylene biguanide do not work along with chlorine cleaners.
-In case you’re using this, you can either burn it out with extra chlorine or switch out the pool water before converting it.
+If you’re using this, you can either burn it out with extra chlorine or switch out the pool water before converting it.

 Balancing the Pool Chemistry